Home > Tech Articles > Ebony Fingerboards

 This is a Handmade Abstract Guitar With an Ebony Fretboard

-PRS with Rosewood Fingerboard & Bird Inlays
+PRS With Rosewood Fingerboard & Bird Inlays

 Why Won't PRS Use Ebony Fingerboards On Their Guitars?